 Check out the Dominion Theatre London Seating Plan here.

-Coming Soon At The Dominion Theatre
+Now Playing At The Dominion Theatre London

 The Prince of Egypt, based on the acclaimed 1998 movie of the same name, is scheduled to run at the Dominion Theatre for a period of 32 weeks, starting February 2020.
 When the Dreamworks Animation film released over two decades ago, it turned out to be the highest grosser Non-disney animated film.
 The music and lyrics of the stage adaptation are being handled by Stephen Schwartz himself, reprising his role from the original.
 As one would expect, the Oscar-winning song 'When You Believe; will be featured on the show along with other favorites such as 'All I Ever Wanted', 'Through Heaven's Eyes', 'Deliver Us', and many more.